 Power Toilets

-Power Toilets creates a scenario in which public accessibility to power structures is questioned.
-Consisting of an exact replica of the interior of a toilet found within an iconic political or corporate site of power, the work confronts power structures by taking an everyday site of waste--the toilet--and reimagining it as public domain.
+Power Toilets questions public access to power structures.
+Consisting of an exact replica of the interior of a toilet found within an iconic political or corporate site of power, the work confronts the architecture of power by taking an everyday site of waste – the toilet – and reimagining it as a public domain.
 Power Toilets attempts to redistribute power by opening the world’s most inaccessible places to the public.
 In doing so, the work invites its users to question the relationship between original and copy, exclusivity and inclusivity, and, ultimately, the infrastructures of power and its every day manifestations.

-In order to create the final work, the interior of the toilet is secretly accessed and photographed by SUPERFLEX or by a third party and then replicated in painstaking detail.
+In order to create each work, the interior of the toilet is secretly accessed and photographed by SUPERFLEX or by a third party and then replicated in painstaking detail.
 The copy-toilet is then installed in a publicly accessible location, in contrast to its original context.